GopnikRobinHood/Maria/README.md

 ## To Do:

 * log site activity
-* adapt css
+* adapt css for mobile devices
-* correct date that is displayed on "show cars"